mpusz/opt/README.md

 ```

 The latter solution is suggested for user's types that will always have the same special value used as _Null_ while
-the former should be used for builtin types like 'int' where the type can express different quantities thuse having
+the former should be used for builtin types like 'int' where the type can express different quantities thus having
 different _Null_ special values (e.g. age, price, month, etc).

 ### `Policy` types provided with the library